Casement Vs. Double Hung Windows: What’s The Difference?

 Casement windows are hinged along the side and open by swinging outward like a door.
 They are often opened and closed by way of a crank mechanism, but other models simply push out to open and pull in to close.
 Either way, casement windows are known for their ease of operation, making them a good window choice for hard-to-reach areas.
 Casement windows also offer exceptional home security, as they feature hook-shaped locks embedded in the frames.

 Because casement windows can be opened up to 90 degrees, they offer more versatility than hung-sash windows when it comes to catching a cross breeze.
 In addition to bringing in fresh air, this can also help your home stay cooler so you don’t have to rely as much on electric fans or air conditioning.
-When it comes to aesthetics, casement windows pair well with older style houses, as well as homes that are more contemporary.
-Models with muntins or grilles can impart a colonial or French provincial design element while keeping the panes of glass unobstructed offers a more contemporary vibe while also enhancing views.
+If your interest in casement windows vs. double hung windows comes down to aesthetics, casement windows pair well with older style houses, as well as more contemporary homes.
+Models with muntins or grilles can impart a colonial or French provincial design element while keeping the panes of glass unobstructed.

 WHAT IS A Double-Hung Window?